 Telekom, since in 2011 it had to abandon its plan to sell

-T-Mobile USA to AT&T for $39 billion because of opposition by
+T-Mobile USA to AT&T for $39 billion due to opposition by

 In the roughly nine months it took for that deal to

-collapse, T-Mobile USA lost many customers, having been
+collapse, T-Mobile USA lost many customers, it having been

 distracted from its core business.